zoffixznet/IOwesomeness/Action-Plan/non-backcompat/close-the-default.md

     1
 ```

-Second, it's likely much more common to wish to close the filehandle at the end
+Also, it's likely much more common to wish to close the filehandle at the end
 in these methods than not to.
 The operations provide a the file as basically a
 stream of chunks: whole (`.slurp-rest`), line-sized (`.lines`), word-sized
 (`.words`), pattern- or character-sized (`.comb`), letting the user perform